RookeriesDevelopment/rook-flutter-sdk-doc/rook_sdk_apple_health/CALORIES_TRACKER.md

 3. Click on the "Signing and capabilities" tab.
 4. Click on the "+ Capability" button and select "HealthKit" from the list.
 5. Check the "Background delivery" option
+6. Click on the "+ Capability" button and select "Background Modes" from the list.
+7. Check the "Background fetch" option

 Add HealthKit framework to your Xcode project: